Frazthefrog/MyMiracle/README.md

 Click your domain name
 now click dns and click records
 Click on add records
-keep type A and for name keep it at @ for root name and add your ip in the address section you can get the ip from your virtual machine on Azure vm keep proxied status to on
+keep type A and for name keep it at @ for root name and add your ip in the address section you can get the ip from your virtual Comachine on Azure vm keep proxied status to on
 Now add another record
 put the type as CNAME and in the name type www and in target put your domain name